RAJKUMAR-DAS/Xposed-Installer/README.md

-# Android 7- All Updates
+# Android N - All Updates

 # Introduction
  A Riru module trying to provide an ART hooking framework (initially for Android Pie) which delivers consistent APIs with the OG Xposed, leveraging YAHFA (or SandHook) hooking framework, supports Android 8.0 ~ 11.